-We examined the accompanying Form MS-991 With Adjustments for the Liquid Fuels Tax Fund, the Reports of Act 44 and Act 89 Tax Funds, and the Report of County Fee For Local Use Funds With Adjustments, of Fulton County for the period January 1, 2022 to December 31, 2022 (Forms).
+We examined the accompanying Form MS-991 With Adjustments for the Liquid Fuels Tax Fund, and the Reports of Act 44 and Act 89 Tax Funds With Adjustments, and the Report of County Fee For Local Use Funds With Adjustments of Lawrence County for the period January 1, 2023 to December 31, 2023 (Forms).
 The county's management is responsible for presenting the Forms in accordance with the criteria described in the Background section of this report and the Department of Transportation's Publication 9.
 Our responsibility is to express an opinion on the Forms based on our examination.

 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Forms are presented in accordance with the criteria described above, in all material respects.
+An examination involves performing procedures to obtain reasonable assurance about whether the Forms are presented in accordance with the criteria described above, in all material respects.
 An examination involves performing procedures to obtain evidence about the Forms.
 The nature, timing and extent of the procedures selected depend on our judgement, including an assessment of the risks of material misstatement of the Forms whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.